ethereum/go-ethereum/README.md

 Command line options
 ====================

-Both `mist` and `geth` can be configured via command line options, environment variables and config files.
+`geth` can be configured via command line options, environment variables and config files.

 To get the options available: